mrh-jishan/cvgenx/README.md

 - Generates resume or cover letter using Gemini or OpenAI
 - Supports user info templates in JSON or YAML
 - Interactive user template editing (education, projects, summary)

+## Contributing

+Contributions are welcome!
+To get started:

+1. Fork this repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and add tests if applicable.
+4. Run `npm test` to ensure everything passes.
+5. Submit a pull request with a clear description of your changes.

+Please follow the existing code style and include relevant documentation updates.

+If you have questions or suggestions, feel free to open an issue.

 ## License